bitcoin/bitcoin/doc/README.md

 ### OS X

-Drag Bitcoin-Core to your applications folder, and then run Bitcoin-Core.
+Drag Bitcoin-Unlimited to your applications folder, and then run Bitcoin-Unlimited.

 ### Need Help?